paragraph-xyz/docs/src/pages/docs/token-gated-content.md

 You can also insert gates within posts by typing `/Gate` anywhere in the editor.
 This allows you to have part of a post gated and publicly visible to entice readers (and help with SEO), and then gate exclusive content after a certain point.

-You can even combine these embedded gates with the overal post gate in any way you like.
+You can even combine these embedded gates with the overall post gate in any way you like.

 ---